billg-splunk/javashop-otel/README.md

 As a developer we must debug the function products:ProductResource.getAllProducts to find the problem.

-# We will call this Debugging 101, the Line by Line method aka the "NoT FuN method..."
+# Debugging 101, the Line by Line method aka the "NoT FuN AT aLL method..."

-Without anything to go on other than "BAD FUNCTION" a Developer must then look at code visually line by line and in possible run it in a debugger and execute line by line.
+Without anything to go on other than "BAD FUNCTION",  a Developer must then look at code visually line by line to find and fix the problem.

 We will do the visual inspection mehtod next.

 If your using Nano:
 ```